-Both mold and mildew smell similar but mold has a much stronger smell.
-They smell damp, musty, and a little rotten.
+Both mold and mildew smell damp, musty, and a little rotten.
 The smell is from the microbial volatile organic compounds that the mold produces.

-These signs include but are not limited to itchy eyes, sneezing, and trouble breathing.
-Make sure you check out a full list of symptoms before attempting to self-diagnose and always see a doctor if you have breathing problems.
+If you’re experiencing breathing issues or a runny nose, mold could be the culprit.
+Other health effects include itchy eyes, runny nose, and respiratory problems.
+Check out a full list of symptoms before you self-diagnose and see a doctor if you have breathing problems.

 How To Prevent Mold Vs Mildew

 While getting rid of mold can be difficult, preventing mold isn’t.
-You only need to do a few things to ensure that you don’t have to deal with mold anymore in the future.
 Take these precautions to prevent mold from growing in your home.